-Assistant Professor / Advisor for HR & Professional Development / Acting Director of HR - College of Business & Finance - Management & Marketing Dept.
+Assistant Professor / Advisor for HR & Professional Development - College of Business & Finance - Management & Marketing Dept.

 Holds a PhD.
 From the University of Wisconsin –Madison, USA.